 Sticking with the Classic Roast

 Sometimes, you just have to go traditional.
 A well-roasted turkey is pretty close to a perfect meal.
 With a great blend of spices and herbs, you can create a savory masterpiece.
 And with the right timing and heat, you can make a crispy, moist turkey.
-It’s hard to not have a watering mouth at the thought of that.

 Roast Thanksgiving Turkey and Vegetables Recipe